Red River Rivalry: Overview

+Texas and Oklahoma have combined for 11 claimed national championships, and in each instance the national champion won the Oklahoma–Texas game; the losing team in this rivalry game has never gone on to win a national title.

 In 2005, The Dallas Morning News asked the 119 Division 1A football coaches to identify the top rivalry game in college football.
 The Red River Rivalry ranked third, behind only Michigan–Ohio State and Army–Navy.

 History

 1900–1960

 A page from the 1916 OU Yearbook depicts the 1915 game.

 The first meeting between the Oklahoma and Texas football teams occurred in 1900, before either team had acquired their current nicknames.
 At the time, the Texas team was typically called "Varsity".
 The write-up in the Austin American-Statesman article referred to the game as a "practice game".
 The paper reported:

 The game of football yesterday afternoon at the Varsity athletic field was an interesting contrast, notwithstanding the rather one-sided score of 28–2 in favor of the Varsity.

 In the 1950 rivalry game, Billy Vessels scored on an 11-yard run late in the contest, and Texas native Jim Weatherall kicked the extra point to give Oklahoma a narrow 14–13 win.

 In 1958, Texas defeated Oklahoma by one point, breaking the University of Oklahoma's series dominance of the 1950s.
 Texas Longhorns head coach Darrell Royal had 10 years earlier been the quarterback for the Oklahoma Sooners, and defeated his former coach and mentor Bud Wilkinson in the game.
 Wilkinson would lose to Texas the next five years before retiring in 1963.